top of page

 3. Flea Allergy Dermatitis (FAD)

 Year-round flea prevention is essential for pets with FAD.
+This includes regular use of flea treatments and maintaining a clean living environment.

 4. Contact Allergies